xbobekf/oxygenium/.autodoc/docs/markdown/wallet/src/main/scala/org/alephium/wallet/api/model/RevealMnemonic.md

    - This code is licensed under the GNU Lesser General Public License, version 3 or later.

 3. What is the `Mnemonic` class imported from?
-   - The `Mnemonic` class is imported from the `org.alephium.crypto.wallet` package, which suggests it is related to cryptocurrency wallet functionality.
+   - The `Mnemonic` class is imported from the `org.oxygenium.crypto.wallet` package, which suggests it is related to cryptocurrency wallet functionality.